 Why does the temperature of a heat pump’s air drop?

 Well, heat pumps and furnaces provide heat in very different ways.
-A gas furnace creates heat by igniting gas but a heat pump simply moves heat from the outdoor air into your home.
-And when the outdoor temperature drops, the heat pump struggles to move heat indoors, causing the air coming from your heat pump’s vents drops too.
+A gas furnace creates heat by igniting gas, but a heat pump simply moves heat from the outdoor air into your home.
+And when the outdoor temperature drops, the heat pump struggles to move heat indoors, causing the air coming from your heat pump’s vents to drop.

 Of course, a heat pump has backup electric resistance heating (like we discussed above) which puts out much hotter air, but it’s much more expensive than a heat pump running by itself and may not kick in until certain temperatures.